Updated: Feb 4

 God would make a way.
 God was the way.
 He was only going to turn when the Father said turn.

 Jesus left the desert the same way he entered, fully confident and secure in his identity.
 He was the Son of God, and from that place, he would move forward.
-It’s the invitation you have before you, but you won’t find it on the highway.
+It’s the invitation you might be looking for, but you won’t find it on the highway.
 The formation of friendship and identity happens off the beaten path—in the back alleys and on the side streets where you encounter his goodness in ways you haven’t earned and in places you could never deserve.

 Jesus’s life with the disciples proved to be unexpected twists and turns all the way to the very end.
 Had they only gone where they were comfortable they would have missed the best of what he had to offer.
 Instead, they mustered up the courage to turn left, to step away from life as they knew it and embrace the unknown of Jesus.